SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

         * Workflow: A `yaml` file that defines the instructions to be executed on specific events.
 Needs to be placed in the `.github/workflows` folder.
         * Runner: Workflows need to run somewhere.
 The environment that the workflow is being executed on is called the runner.
-Most commonly the runner is hosted by GitHub but can also hosted by yourself.
+Most commonly the runner is hosted by GitHub but can also be hosted by yourself.
         * Job: A series of steps that are executed on the same runner.
 A workflow must include at least one job but often contains many.
         * Action: An action is the smallest unit in a workflow.
 Jobs often consist of multiple actions that are